 Do you spend time in food allergy chat groups like those on Facebook?
 If you do, someone will inevitably make a statement that reads something like: “I trust XYZ Company.
 I called them and they told me they label for allergens when necessary.”
 But what does it mean when a manufacturer assures you they will label for potential allergen cross-contact when it’s necessary?

-We at SnackSafely.com spend a significant amount of time talking with representatives of food manufacturers when we vet them for membership in our Manufacturer Partnership or work through the details of their product submissions.
+We at SnackSafely.com spend a significant amount of time talking with representatives of food manufacturers when we vet them for membership in our Manufacturer Partnership and work through the details of their product submissions.

 In the event we need clarity on an issue of concern for a product that is not manufactured by a Partnership member, we generally resort to doing the same thing you do: calling the company’s consumer line and working our way up the management chain until we receive a response we believe is credible.
 Often, the representative will tell us, “Don’t worry… we label when we think there may be an issue with a specific allergen.”
 When we do receive that response, we immediately ask to speak to the next level of management.

 Why?
 The answer is complex, but it all starts with the lax US labeling guidelines food manufacturers are required to follow.
 To summarize, manufacturers are required to label for the top 8 allergens only when they are ingredients of a product, not when there is a danger that product may be contaminated with an allergen due to shared lines or facilities.
 Warnings like “processed on equipment that also processes tree nuts” are entirely voluntary and are often omitted by companies.

 Why might a company omit these warnings?
 There are many reasons, but here are the two most common we come across:

 They sanitize the equipment between runs.
 “Sanitize” may mean anything from a cursory rinse of the equipment to complete disassembly of portions of the line and treatment with detergents and chemicals, but seldom will a company provide details nor are they required to do so.